WithSecureLabs/leonidas/docs/using-leonidas.md

 ### AWS Access Keys

 Submitting `access_key_id` and `secret_access_key` parameters containing the Access Key ID and Secret Access Key respectively will cause Leonidas to execute a test case using those credentials.

+### Region-specific test case execution

+By default, test cases will run in the region in which the API is deployed, or in the default region specified in ~/.aws/config line if the API is running locally.
+It is possible to suppy a `region` parameter to the API, which will result in the test case being executed against that region.
+This parameter should contain the AWS region identifier, such as `us-east-1` or `eu-west-1`.